quantum-defence/quantum-defence/docs/milestone-3/dev-guide.md

 - Arena also has the build_tower function which stores a tower's information(position etc.) when they are built.
 - The arena is the scene that the player sees when he/she enters the game.
 Any change of map(different levels) would simply be a change of level selector, with the arena still being the main scene.

+**Internal Representation**

+- `tower_at` - an array of Tower [WeakRefs](https://docs.godotengine.org/en/stable/classes/class_weakref.html) for use when upgrading / building / dismantling towers and used when Arena is updated by / updates Build Tool UI
+- `tile_at` - an array of enum values representing the content of the tile

 ###Level Map

 ![Level map scene](./assets/dev/level-map.png) ![Level map godot](./assets/dev/level-map-godot.png)